-I am registered with the BACP (British Association for Counsellors and Psychotherapists) and am eligible for accreditation.
-I adhere to the BACP Ethical Framework.
-I am, also, a graduate member of the British Psychological Society (BPS).
+My professional counselling status is that I am registered with the BACP (British Association for Counsellors and Psychotherapists) and am eligible for accreditation.
+I adhere to the BACP Ethical Framework and have a degree in Psychology and a Masters degree in Counselling.

-If you require counselling or have any questions regarding the service, or counselling generally, then please contact me on 07507-072204 or via email.
+If you require counselling or have any questions regarding the service, or counselling generally, then please text me on 07507072204 or email

 Training, qualifications & experience

 Currently I offer private practice counselling appointments.
+I have provided personal therapy for student counsellors and supervise practicing counsellors.
 In my other professional role, I teach counselling modules within Higher Education and have a passion for counselling and psychotherapeutic support.
-In previous roles, I have used counselling skills and approaches within a range of non-counselling roles too- as a community outreach worker with children and families in crisis, as a Special Educational Needs co-ordinator and as a residential care worker with Looked After Children.
+In previous roles, I have used counselling skills and approaches within a range of non-counselling roles too- as a community outreach worker with children and families in crisis, as a Special Educational Needs co-ordinator, as a Primary school teacher and as a residential care worker with Looked After Children.
 These experiences enable me to connect and empathise with a wide range of issues and experiences.

 - Level 1, 2 and 3 Counselling qualifications (Stockport College).

 - BSc (Hons) Psychology (University of Bolton).

 - PGCE Primary and QTS and Special Educational Needs qualifications (Manchester Metropolitan University)

 - Personality Development-A psychoanalytic Approach (Northern School of Child and Adolescent Psychotherapy)